SusanaCajavilca/SmallWebAppImage/README.md

 34 - Test the app running npm start in frontend and nodemon in backend.
 Verify it works

 35 - Prepare the folder before pushing to GitHub.
-Delete the node_modules folder from each backend and frontend
+Delete the node_modules folder from each backend and frontend.
+And create  the build folder in frontend and move it to backend

 36 - In terminal, inside the root project folder enter to create a package.json: